-When my youngest brought home a paper for a new school project, I was actually kinda excited for it.
+When my daughter brought home a paper for a new school project, I was kinda excited for it.

-We were able to put together her 3-D solar system model in one afternoon, including the trip to the store to get supplies!
+We were able to put together this 3-D solar system model in one afternoon, including the trip to the store to get supplies!

 How to Make a Solar System Model